S&S – Sansei Technologies: Portfolio

-Outside of their pneumatic products, S&S continued to innovate with new designs.
+Outside of their pneumatic products, S&S continued to introduce new designs.
 In 2008 the company introduced El Loco, a coaster design capable of packing an extreme layout into a compact footprint.
 Beginning with Steel Hawg at Indiana Beach, a new El Loco was built almost annually until 2014, with each ride seemingly modified to include a steeper drop than the one before it.
 At that time, S&S introduced the 4-D Free Spin, a smaller and vertically stacked version of previous 4th Dimension coasters.
 The first installation — Batman: The Ride at Six Flags Fiesta Texas — made its debut in 2015 and generated high demand for the model, with production capabilities fully booked several years in advance.